 Tip steak will require some extra tenderizing so the finished product won’t be too tough.
 Therefore make sure you coat the sirloin tip in the dry marinade and allow it to sit for a bit while you prep the remaining ingredients.

 How to make beef sirloin steak tips

 Begin by mixing 2 tablespoons of vegetable oil and HALF of your measured herbs and spices into your beef tips.
-Set aside and leave in the bowl to marinate for at least 15 minutes.
-Or, if your day is going smoothly and have started dinner prep early, leave them to marinate for up to an hour.
+Set aside and leave in the bowl to marinate for at least 15-30 minutes.
+If you plan ahead, you can also leave them to marinate for several hours.

-When your top sirloin is ready to cook, heat a large sauté pan or cast iron skillet on medium high heat.
+When your marinated sirloin tip steak or top sirloin is ready to cook, heat a large sauté pan or cast iron skillet on medium high heat.
 Add just a tiny coating of vegetable oil spray and add your meat in a single layer.
-If you have doubled your recipe to feed a larger crowd, make sure to work in batches.
+Work in batches if need be as to not overcrowd the pan.

 Cook your steak tips until seared on one side, about 3-4 minutes, then flip over and cook for another 2-3 minutes.
-Top sirloin, when prepped this way, cooks up rather quickly, so stay close by so you don’t overcook!
 When nice and browned on each side, remove the steak tips from the pan and set aside.

 Now you gently stir in the remaining herbs and spices into the par-cooked potatoes.

 Add remaining vegetable oil to your pan, and keep it at medium heat.
 Add in your potatoes, minced garlic and half the butter, and cook for about 10 minutes, stirring gently every couple of minutes with a wooden spoon, scraping up any brown bits.